jscs-dev/node-jscs/README.md

 Type: `String`

-Values: `"all"` for strict mode, `"allButNested"` ignores nested brackets in a row.
+Values: `"all"` for strict mode, `"allButNested"` ignores nested brackets in a row, `"allButSolitaryPunctuators"` ignores a list of punctuators followed by a newline, or a list of puncutuators on their own line.

 #### Example